 - 3.2 The Council's level of physical debt and investments is linked to these components of the Balance Sheet.
-The current portfolio position is set out at Appendix A. Market conditions, interest rate expectations and credit risk considerations will influence the Council's strategy in determining the borrowing and investment activity against the underlying Balance Sheet position. - 3.3 As the CFR represents the underlying need to borrow and revenue expenditure cannot be financed from borrowing, net physical external borrowing should not exceed the CFR other than for short term cash flow requirements. - 3.4 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Authority's total debt should be lower than its highest forecast CFR over the next three years. - 3.5 The Authority is currently debt free and its capital expenditure plans do not currently imply any need to borrow over the forecast period.
+The current portfolio position is set out at Appendix A. Market conditions, interest rate expectations and credit risk considerations will influence the Council's strategy in determining the borrowing and investment activity against the underlying Balance Sheet position. - 3.3 As the CFR represents the underlying need to borrow and revenue expenditure cannot be financed from borrowing, net physical external borrowing should not exceed the CFR other than for short term cash flow requirements. - 3.4 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Authority's total debt should be lower than its highest forecast CFR over the next three years. - 3.5 The Prudential Code also promotes transparency in decision making by using information contained within the published Statements of Accounts of the local authority and by having definitions for prudential indicators that are consistent with the definitions used within the statements of Accounts.
+The Prudential indicators which are designed to support and record local decision making in a manner that is publicly accountable are attached at Appendix B. - 3.6 The Authority is currently debt free and its capital expenditure plans do not currently imply any need to borrow over the forecast period.
 Investments are forecast to fall as capital receipts are used to finance capital expenditure and reserves are used to finance the revenue budget.
-The estimate for interest payments in 2015/16 is nil and for interest receipts is £461,320
+The estimate for interest payments in 2016/17 is nil and for interest receipts is £538,020